Ovary

 Essential features

-• Ectopically located endometrial tissue consisting of both endometrial type glands and stroma
+• Ectopically located endometrial tissue consisting of at least 2 of the following: endometrial type glands, endometrial type stroma or evidence of chronic hemorrhage

 • Endometriosis is associated with ovarian clear cell carcinoma and endometrioid carcinoma and shares similar molecular alterations